 2. The Theme / The Writer’s Passion

 With one page pitches and treatments, it’s really important to provide some sort of overview that succinctly expresses the idea as persuasively as possible, and that also explains why the writer is passionate about this idea in the first place.
 What prompted your interest in this story?
 What themes does your story explore?
-In other words, tell us what this story is really about, and why we should even care.
+In other words, what’s this story really about, and why should we even care?
 The least persuasive pitches are those that are pure plot with no sense of meaning, tone, or context concerning the writer’s unique point of view.
-We do need to know the plot and the characters, but these will be far more interesting to us if we read about them after we’ve learned why you as a writer chose to tell this story, and why you feel that it NEEDS to be told.
-It’s all about context.
+We do need to know the plot and the characters, but these will be far more interesting if we read about them after we’ve learned why you as a writer chose to tell this story, and why you feel that it NEEDS to be told.

 3. Story Arc / Character Journey / Plot

-Once you’ve explained the importance of your idea in general, you need to get into the nuts and bolts of the story.
-This means actually telling us what happens in the story.
-Too often writer’s pitch lofty, generic ideas, but without mentioning specific characters doing specific things to drive the action forward.
+Once you’ve explained the importance of your idea, you need to get into the nuts and bolts of the story.
+This means actually telling us what happens.
+Too often, writers pitch lofty, generic ideas, but without mentioning specific characters doing specific things to drive the action forward.
 It’s always important to demonstrate through story events and character actions just how exciting, moving, and impactful this story is going to be.
-Instead of telling us, ‘this is going to be the ultimate emotional rollercoaster,’ show us through character choices and actions.
+Instead of telling us, ‘this is going to be the ultimate emotional rollercoaster,’ show us through specific story beats.
 Also, if your story has the most wonderful narrative twist or surprise reveal at the end, tell us what that is.
 This isn’t the place to be coy.
 The less good pitches deal in empty promises.
 It’s good to convey your sense of excitement as a writer, but your idea needs to be backed up by hard evidence.
-So, if you’re pitching a comedy, your one-page needs to be funny, which is tough.
+So, if you’re pitching a comedy, your one-page needs to be funny.
 A good rule of thumb is to deliver the plot.
 Don’t just tease.